varia-ict/varia-html-css/project/readme.md

 * All content of the website should be centered
 * As a favicon use media/favicon.ico tiedostoa
 * You can find all header texts from media/texts.txt-file
-* The content text should be between the livestream and <<>>.
+* The content text should be between the livestream and filed of study specific links.
 You will find the text content from media/texts.txt-file
 * There are maximum of 4 field of study links (both picture and text) side by side on desktop.
 On smaller screen these links are on top of each other.
 * Check specs/desktop.png ja specs/mobile.png - folder how the field of study links should look like in desktop and mobile.
 * Use the pictures in media/pics-folder as links and center the pictures correctly.